Connemara March Guided Walking Breaks

-This October, check in on either Monday the 2nd, Monday the 9th or Monday the 16th of October for 4 Nights Dinner, Bed & Breakfast in the Clifden Station House Hotel, with guided walks of some of Connemara’s most beautiful areas.
+This March, check in on Monday the 11th, 18th or 25th of March for 4 Nights Dinner, Bed & Breakfast in the Clifden Station House Hotel, with guided walks of some of Connemara’s most beautiful areas.

-On Wednesday we depart from Cleggan Pier and take the ferry to the island of Inishbofin.
-It is ahome to the ruins of Cromwell’s barracks, and Dún Gráinne, the remains of a fort used by the legendary Grace O’Malley, Ireland’s pirate queen, as well as the ruins of a Celtic fort dating to 1000 B.C.
+Day 3 Inishbofin Island: Depart from Cleggan Pier and take the ferry (ticket included) to the island of Inishbofin.
+Inishbofin island has been occupied continuously since the Bronze Age.
 The Westquarter loop takes in some of the most stunning Atlantic Coast scenery in Connemara offering views of the Island’s blow holes and sea arch, sea stags where the Island seal colony can be seen, the Dún More Cliffs and Iron Age promontory fort ruins, picturesque Trá Gheal beach and famine road.
-It is an 8km Easy to Moderate Looped Walk, taking approximately 3.5hrs.
-Walkers meet at Cleggan Pier at 11am.
+This is an 8km Easy to Moderate Looped Walk, taking approximately 3.5hrs.

 On returning from your walks you can relax in our Leisure Centre or book a treatment in Renew Spa before enjoying live music each evening and the best of local cuisine in the Carriage Restaurant or cosy Signal Bar and Restaurant.